Patricia Jessamy

-Patricia Coats Jessamy is a former chief prosecutor for the City of Baltimore, Maryland.
-She was appointed to head the Office of the State's Attorney in 1995 and won reelection three times.
+Patricia Coats Jessamy was the State's Attorney of Baltimore, Maryland.
+She was appointed to head the office in 1995 and won reelection three times.

 Background

-Born on July 26, 1948 in Hollandale, Mississippi Jessamy received a B.A. from Jackson State University in 1970 and graduated from the University of Mississippi School of Law in 1974.
-She was admitted to the Maryland Bar later that year.
+Born on July 26, 1948, in Hollandale, Mississippi.
+She received a B.A. from Jackson State University in 1970 and graduated from the University of Mississippi School of Law in 1974, and admitted to the Maryland Bar that year.

 Career

-Patricia Coats Jessamy was the first woman to serve as Baltimore City State’s Attorney.
+Jessamy was the first woman to serve as Baltimore State’s Attorney.
 She may have pioneered the "do not call" list for police with integrity problems.
-She began her legal career in Maryland in 1985 as an Assistant State’s Attorney.
-In 1987, State’s Attorney Stuart Simms appointed Jessamy as Deputy State’s Attorney for Administration.
-As Deputy State’s Attorney, Jessamy created the Victim Assistance Program and was responsible for all fiscal matters, budgets, and personnel.
-In 1995, the Circuit Court unanimously appointed Jessamy as State’s Attorney following Simms' resignation to become State Secretary for Juvenile Services.
+She began her legal career in Maryland in 1985 as an assistant state’s attorney.
+In 1987, State’s Attorney Stuart Simms appointed Jessamy as deputy state’s attorney for administration.
+As deputy state’s attorney, Jessamy created the Victim Assistance Program and was responsible for all fiscal matters, budgets, and personnel.
+In 1995, the Circuit Court unanimously appointed Jessamy as state’s attorney following Simms' resignation to become state secretary for juvenile services.
 She has successfully run for re-election in November 1998, 2002, and 2006.
 Jessamy considered running for Mayor of Baltimore during the 1999 mayoral election, but declined to run.

-Jessamy was defeated in her September 14, 2010 primary bid by Democrat Gregg Bernstein.
+Jessamy was defeated in her September 14, 2010, primary bid by Democrat Gregg Bernstein.